C6-Aseelyaser/next.js_task/my-nextjs-task/README.md

 - Ability to login with GitHub.
 - Provides information on products [description,rating ,image, price].
-- Possibility to buy products.
-- Delivery possibility.
 - Services [SAME DAY FREE DELIVERY, Gift Card, CASH & CARD ON DELIVERY,7 Days Return].

 **and all these features give the user facilities**
-- easy to search & purchase.
+- Easy to login with GitHub
-- easy to find the product .
+- Easy to find the product.
+- Show Product by category.
 - saving time.
 </p>